zanedr/front-end-submissions-public/1701/mod-3/self-directed/jenn-peavler/1-checkin.md

 - Good concrete plan for push requests (research spike)
   - Commit on Thursday to go for push or revert back

+## checkin with Nathaniel
+wants push notifications, working on implementing push notifications click pins to show info click links to show more info - or remove hove effect

+eventually push to heroku for testing in the wild